itholics/oxmodule/README.md

 You may install it globally:

     npm install -g oxmodule
+    oxmodule

 or better:

     npx oxmodule

+If the module structure is like:
+- modules
+  - vendor
+    - module_name1
+    - module_name2

+You will be asked for the installation path (defaults to current directory).
+You can provide the `modules/` or `modules/vendor/` if the target-directory is f.e. `vendor/module_name3`.
+Tt will add the module_name3 to the vendor folder.
+If the vendor das not exist, you must provide the `modules/` folder.

 In the process of creation it will ask you some questions about the module you like to create:
 - composer naming